 Poets and musicians sing praises to nature which is so necessary, yet no lover wants to be put on a pedestal.
 In addition with love and adoration, reciprocity and mutual respect are essential for any healthy relationship.
 We all know that feeling when the breeze gives us a gentle kiss on our skin.
 We have looked at the night sky and seen the darkness cuddle our planet with love.
 We have had the morning sunlight brush our forehead sweetly from across the universe and invite us to wake up in the morning.
 The ways that the earth loves us are indeed endless, yet we are only at the very beginning of learning how to love her back.
 Let’s ravish her with passion and beauty!

 As we evolve the way that we look at our world, we change the way we look at ourselves and each other.
 This sets a stage for beautiful collaborations.
-In honor of International Women’s Day let’s reconsider our relationship with the planet and the feminine in all of it’s forms.
-The #globalsisterhood is also launching a world wide movement on March 8 so there are plenty of opportunities to find a local celebration or host your own.
+Let’s reconsider our relationship with the planet and the feminine in all of it’s forms.

 Call her a creative partner, and she might just invite you to join her in the creative process.
 In some ways she will always be our mother, but she is so much more than that.
 Grandmother, daughter, sister, mother, friend, lover, partner, nurturer, we have much to be grateful for on International Women’s Day!